-Persons who are Non-Caymanian married to Caymanian are to be recorded in choice 2 or 3 or 4; these are individuals who obtained the right to reside permanently in the Cayman Islands through marriage.
-Non-Caymanian married to Caymanian with Permanent resident recorded choice 2, Non-Caymanian married to Caymanian with WORK PERMIT recorded choice 3, and Non-Caymanian married to Caymanian WITHOUT rights to work recorded choice 4.
+Persons who are Non-Caymanian married to Caymanian are to be recorded in choice 2, or 3, or 4; these are individuals who obtained the right to reside permanently in the Cayman Islands through marriage.

+A Non-Caymanian with Permanent Residence married to Caymanian should be recorded as choice 2.
+A Non-Caymanian with WORK PERMIT married to Caymanian recorded choice 3, and Non-Caymanian married to Caymanian WITHOUT rights to work recorded choice 4.